IBM/SpectrumScaleAutomation/README.md

 IBM Spectrum Scale™ is a software-defined scalable parallel file system storage providing a comprehensive set of storage services.
 Some of the differentiating storage services are the integrated backup function and storage tiering.
 These services typically run in the background according to pre-defined schedules.
 This project presents a flexible framework for automating storage services in IBM Spectrum Scale or other software.

-The framework includes the following components, which are further detailed below:
+The framework includes the following components:

+**Control components:**
-- The control components [launcher](launcher.sh) selects the appropriate cluster node initiating the storage service operation, starts the storage service if the node state is appropriate, manages logging, log-files and return codes and sends events in accordance to the result of the storage server.
+- The control component [launcher](launcher.sh) selects the appropriate cluster node initiating the storage service operation, starts the storage service if the node state is appropriate, manages logging, log-files and return codes and sends events in accordance to the result of the storage server.
 The control component is typically invoked by the scheduler and the storage services being started might be backup or storage tiering.
+- The scheduler that invokes the control component.
+An example is cron.
+This component is not included in this framework

+**Storage services components:**
 - The backup component [backup](backup.sh) performs the backup using the mmbackup-command
 - The storage tiering component [migrate](migrate.sh) performs pre-migration or migration using the mmapplypolicy-command
 - The check component performs checks of a certain component.
 It relies on a check script such as check_spectrumarchive.
 The check_spectrumarchive script can be obtained from this repo: [check_spectrumarchive.sh](https://github.com/nhaustein/check_spectrumarchive).
-- The scheduler that invokes the control component.
-An example is cron.

-The framework requires that all cluster nodes with a manager role assigned must be able to run the automation components.
-These nodes must not necessarily be the nodes performing the storage service operation but must be able to launch it.
+- The bulkrecall component [bulkrecall](bulkrecall.sh) performs bulk recalls of files that are stored in a file list.
+The path and file name of the file list is configured within the bulkrecall program

+All components are futher detailed below.

 ## Disclaimer and license
 This project is under [MIT license](LICENSE).